 “The edge of knowing”: Anne Caston’s “Anatomy.”

-Don't hesitate if you want to get a decent title in the first place.
-It will be smoother when you begin to write the essay as you’ll be able to get ideas depending on your essay’s argument.
+Don’t hesitate if you want to get a decent title in the first place.
+It will be smoother when you begin to write the essay as you’ll get ideas depending on your essay’s argument.

 Introduction

-An introduction begins with standard information about the text followed by a thesis statement.
-You can respond to a usual understanding of the text, demonstrate how your study contradicts it, or talk about a certain component you want to concentrate on.
+An introduction begins with standard information about the text, followed by a thesis statement.
+You can respond with your understanding of the text, demonstrate how your study contradicts it, or talk about a particular component you want to focus on.

 You should then finish off with a short indication of the central section of the essay.
 This is known as signage.
-It can be more detailed in longer essays, but it can’t be more than one sentence in a simple five-paragraph essay format.
+While the signage can be more detailed in extended essays, it can’t be more than one sentence in a simple five-paragraph format.

-The body of your essay is all the way from start to finish.
-It includes the important points and the supporting textual evidence.
+The body of your essay includes everything from start to finish.
+It includes the most significant points and supporting textual evidence.

 Structure of the paragraph

-A standard literary analysis essay format for a secondary school consists of five paragraphs: the three corporate paragraphs, plus an introduction.
+A secondary school’s standard literary analysis essay format consists of five paragraphs: the three main body paragraphs, an introduction and a conclusion.

 You should concentrate on one subject in each paragraph of the main body.
-Always try to divide your essay into three major analytical fields in the five-paragraph format, both related to your study.
+Always try to divide your essay into three major analytical fields in the five-paragraph format.

 The sentences and phrases

-It is important to use a thematic expression at the beginning of each paragraph to keep your points focused.
+It is essential to use a thematic expression at the beginning of each paragraph to keep your points focused.

-A strong subject phrase encourages a reader to see what the paragraph is all about at a glance.
+A robust subject phrase encourages a reader to see what the paragraph is all about at a glance.
 It can enter and link or contrast a new line of argument with the previous paragraph.
-For making seamless transitions use transitional words like always, moreover, nevertheless, and however, etc.
+For seamless transitions, use transitional words like always, moreover, nevertheless, and however.

 Usage of textual proof

-An essential part of literary interpretation is to support the claims with valid textual evidence.
-This includes the inclusion and clarification of quotations from the text.
+An essential part of literary interpretation is to support the claims with valid textual evidence, including clarifications and explanations for quotations from the text.

-To make quotation contexts and clarify why you use them, it is important to correctly implement and interpret quotations, not treat them as self-explicit:
+To make quotation context crystal clear for the reader and clarify why you used them, it is essential to correctly implement and interpret quotations, not treat them as self-explicit:

-A quote should not always be used.
-Quoting is helpful when you talk about the author's words, but you often refer to plot points or narrative features that cannot be contained in a brief quotation.
+You shouldn’t use a quote every time, however.
+Quoting is helpful when referring to the original author’s words, but you will also need to refer to plot points or narrative features that cannot be contained in a brief quotation.

-In such cases, paraphrasing or summarising part of the text is more fitting — in your own language, that is, to explain the related part:
+In such cases, paraphrasing or a summary of the text is more fitting.

 You should not use fresh quotes or claims at the end of the analysis.
 It's just about completing the essay instead.
 Here should summarise the main points, and you strive to stress their importance to the reader.